 - attempt to knock out the most severe penalty available under the law that could be assessed against our client.

-The opposing party chose to pass on the criminal penalties available to her, so our client was able to avoid jail time without having even presented any evidence.
+The opposing party chose to pass on the criminal penalties available to her, so our client could avoid jail time without having even presented any evidence.
 That’s already a “win” in my book.

-Part two of our discussion on enforcement actions to be posted tomorrow
+Part two of our discussion on enforcement actions is to be posted tomorrow

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”